- What are Scholarship holders required to do?

 The award will cover all tuition fees whether at the Home/EU rate or the overseas rate.
 It is therefore open to both UK and non-EU applicants.
 In addition, an award of around £15,000 per year (reviewed annually) will be paid to the recipient on a monthly basis throughout the calendar year starting from September 2016.

 Successful recipients of this award are not required to undertake any teaching or research assistant duties, but they are expected to participate in the Intellectual Property community at Queen Mary University of London.

 The Herchel Smith PhD Scholarship Programme recognises and supports exceptional full-time students who show the potential to make an outstanding contribution to intellectual property law.
 This programme supports PhD students in intellectual property law and those working at the intersection of intellectual property law and other areas of sciences and humanities.

-The award is for new applicants who will enrol at the start of the coming academic year, in September 2014 (or, in exceptional circumstances, the following January 2015 – for example, for current UK LLM students who will only graduate in November 2014).
+The award is for new applicants who will enrol at the start of the coming academic year, in September 2016.
 Therefore, current PhD students who enrolled prior to September are not eligible to apply for the award.

 The research topic should focus on one of the following themes: